 4) But keep the momentum going

-Almost 15% of people experience mental health problems at work.
+25% of adults suffer from poor mental health – now we’re hybrid working, partly at home, even poor mental health that isn’t work-related comes to work.
 Encourage senior leaders to talk about wellbeing at board meetings so it’s discussed as an ongoing priority by your senior team, not only around awareness days.
 The Global Business Collaboration for Better Workplace Mental Health has a leadership pledge to bring senior leaders together.

 5) Build positive wellbeing practices into everyday life